sonic-pi-net/sonic-pi/etc/doc/tutorial/A.02-live-coding.md

 right in this nightclub.
 Projected in bright colours above the DJ booth was futuristic text, moving, dancing, flashing.
 This wasn't fancy visuals, it was merely a projection of Sonic Pi running on a Raspberry Pi.
-The occupant of the DJ booth wasn't spinning disks, he was writing, editing and evaluating code.
+The occupant of the DJ booth wasn't spinning disks, they wrote, edited and evaluated code.
 Live.
 This is Live Coding.

 ![Sam Aaron Live Coding](../../../etc/doc/images/tutorial/articles/A.02-live-coding/sam-aaron-live-coding.png)